datreant/MDSynthesis/docs/install.rst

     pip install --user mdsynthesis

-Some dependencies may require ``numpy`` and/or Cython to be installed beforehand, so be aware that installing those first may be necessary.
+Be aware that some dependencies may require ``numpy`` and/or Cython to be installed beforehand!

 Dependencies
 ============